iamnmanoj/react-hooks/react-hooks/README.md

 3. Easier separation of business logic from components
 4. More reusability

+Few important points that devs forget when they are working with hooks.
+* Hooks cannot be used inside a condition

+## useState hook
+* This is used to build a component which is dependent on state.
+In class component you get state as a parameter, but in functional component you get state only when you use useState hook.

+## useEffect hook
+* This hook is used to provide lifecycle methods available in class component, it provides below lifecycle methods
+    * ComponentDidMount
+    * ComponentDidUpdate
+    * ComponentWillUnmount

+## useContext hook
+* This hook acts like a bridge and helps in gaining the access to props without prop drilling.
+* The component proividing data is called Provider
+* The componet consuming data is called Consumer

+## Custom hooks
+* Custom hooks has to start with a keyword <i>"use"</i>.
+For Example useIsProduction, useKeyPress

 <i><b> I have used create-react-app to get the boilerplate code.<b></i>

 <i><b>There are new syntax and methods to learn, that is what we are going to do in this repo.</b></i>